blogmywiki/microbit-video/README.md

 - Screen that prints any radio messages it receives
 - Version for V2 micro:bit
 - Custom font if I can design or find a better 5x7 font
+- Programmable Small BASIC computer made with 2 micro:bits and a PS/2 keyboard
 - Pong!